jasonaaronwilson/c-armyknife-lib/docs/comet-vm-loader.md

 ELF files but we can handle a simplified format based on an archive file format called core-archive).

-Of course the VM already contains an assembler, so another format, the one used extensively for testing, is simply assembler source code.
+Usually the VM already contains an assembler, so another format, the one used extensively for testing, is simply assembler source code.